What Exactly is the definition of dark web?

 definition of dark web

-What is the definition of dark web?
+What is the definition of the dark web?

 The Dark Web is a part of the internet that is not indexed by traditional search engines like Google, Bing, or Yahoo.
 It is a hidden network of websites and online services that require specific software, configurations, or permissions to access.
 Unlike the surface web, which is easily accessible through standard web browsers, the Dark Web operates on encrypted networks and is often associated with illicit activities, anonymity, and privacy concerns.